szhshp/NextJS-BlogTemplate-ProjectTitan/posts/Document-Main.md

 >That is easy to migrate

-1. Provide all posts with valid date in post header
+1. Provide all posts with valid date in the post header

     ```js
     ---